Virginia Tech® home

 Edward A. Bouchet Graduate Honor Society

-The Edward Alexander Bouchet Graduate Honor Society (Bouchet Society) recognizes outstanding scholarly achievement and promote a diversity and excellence in doctoral education and the professoriate.
+The Edward Alexander Bouchet Graduate Honor Society (Bouchet Society) recognizes outstanding scholarly achievement and promotes excellence in doctoral education and the professoriate.
 The Bouchet Society seeks to develop a network of preeminent scholars who serve as examples of the five pillars, scholarship, leadership, character, service, and advocacy for students who have been traditionally underrepresented in the academy.

 For questions, please reach out to Dr. Catherine Cotrupi, Assistant Dean of Student Services, Inclusion, and Strategic Partnerships, at cotrupi@vt.edu.

 Each fall semester, The Graduate School announces the start of the application period.
-Doctoral candidates and postdoctoral scholars or associates must fill out an application if they wish to be considered to join the Bouchet Graduate Honor Society.
+Doctoral candidates and postdoctoral scholars or associates must complete and submit an application if they wish to be considered to join the Bouchet Graduate Honor Society.

 Each candidate's application requires:

-One letter of recommendation from the candidate's dissertation advisor/chair which articulates the nominee's academic excellence and their contributions that complement research and teaching, such as advocacy and engagement with specific communities.
+• One letter of recommendation from the candidate's dissertation advisor/chair which articulates the nominee's academic excellence and their contributions that complement research and teaching, such as advocacy and engagement.

 The application can be found here.